Meet This Year's Four Heart of Case Management Award Winners

 The following are synopses of the winning entries.
 To learn more about the winners, click on the video links below.

-Field Case Management Award Winner
+2023 Heart of Case Management Award Winners

 Angela Higdon, RN, BSN, CCM